marcobarb94/ATSPP/README.md

 ## MPI

-This repo contains the file I developed to solve the Quadratic Assignment Problem (QAP).
+This repo contains the file I developed to solve the Quadratic Assignment Problem (QAP) using MPI technology.